What is exotropia?

 Congenital exotropia, sometimes called infantile exotropia, can happen at birth or early on in life.
 It is often noticed between 4 and 6 weeks of age.

-Some mild cases don’t need to be treated and go away on their own, between 6 and 8 weeks of age.
+Mild cases often don’t need to be treated and go away on their own between the ages of 6 and 8 weeks.

-If you continue to see misalignment in your child’s eyes after 4 months of age, contact an eye doctor for an exam.
+If you continue to see misalignment in your child’s eyes beyond a few months of age, contact an eye doctor for an exam.

 Acquired exotropia

-Exotropia can be acquired as the result of another health condition(s), especially those that affect the brain.
+Exotropia can be acquired as a result of other health conditions, especially those that affect the brain, such as:

 Other conditions, such as cataracts and glaucoma, can also increase the risk of developing acquired exotropia.